Pursue advanced research and leadership skills for use in cross-cultural work and ministry.

 DJ Crawford, Ph.D. in Intercultural Studies Current Student

 This academic doctoral degree further equips experienced, intercultural professionals by deepening their understanding and application of relevant theoretical missiological constructs.
 Graduates of this program often teach in higher education and lead international or intercultural institutions.
-Up to 21 units of the coursework for this Ph.D. program can be completed at our Chiang Mai extension site.
+Up to 21 credits of the coursework for this Ph.D. program can be completed at our Chiang Mai extension site.
 The remaining coursework can be completed during two-week modulars on Biola’s La Mirada campus.

 Applicants to the Ph.D. in Intercultural Education program must possess a baccalaureate degree from an accredited college or university with a 3.0 (on a 4.0 scale) grade point average.